-Information Externalities: An important consequence of a consumer's privacy decision is the informational externality generated by that decision, as information revealed by one consumer can be used to predict the behavior of another consumer.
-Several recent theoretical studies argue how such externalities can lead to the underpricing of data, and results in socially excessive data collection (Fairfield and Engel, 2015; Choi et al., 2019; Acemoglu et al., 2019; Bergemann et al., 2022; Liang and Madsen, 2019).
+Information externalities: An important consequence of a consumer's privacy decision is the informational externality generated by that decision, as information revealed by one consumer can be used to predict the behavior of another consumer.
+Several recent theoretical studies argue how such externalities can lead to the underpricing of data and result in socially excessive data collection (Fairfield and Engel, 2015; Choi, Jeon, and Kim, 2019; Acemoglu et al., 2019; Bergemann, Bonatti, and Gan, 2022; Liang and Madsen, 2019).
 Braghieri (2019) theoretically studies how privacy choices by consumers can have pecuniary externalities on other consumers by affecting firms' incentives for price discrimination.
 The current article identifies a novel form of informational externalities.
-Whereas the existing research focuses on how a consumer's decision to reveal their data can predict the behavior of, and thus can inflict externalities on, those who do not reveal their data, we recognize externalities that run in the opposite direction.
+Whereas the existing research focuses on how a consumer's decision to reveal her private data can predict the behavior of, and thus can inflict externalities on, those who do not reveal their data, we recognize externalities that run in the opposite direction.
 Namely, we show that the decision by a privacy-concerned consumer may increase the trackability of, and thus exert externalities on, the opt-in consumers who choose to reveal their data.
-More importantly, to the best of our knowledge, this is the first article that identifies privacy externalities empirically.
+More importantly, to the best of our knowledge, this is the first article that identifies privacy externalities empirically.8

-Preferences for Privacy: The broader literature on the economics of privacy, recently surveyed in Acquisti et al. (2016), has studied the privacy preferences of individuals.
+Preferences for privacy: The broader literature on the economics of privacy, recently surveyed in Acquisti, Taylor, and Wagman (2016), has studied the privacy preferences of individuals.
 One prevalent research strand is understanding the privacy paradox, which is the apparent disparity between stated and revealed preference for privacy.
-In particular, consumers state a strong preference for privacy, but are willing to give up their personal information for small incentives (Berendt et al., 2005; Norberg et al., 2007; Athey et al., 2017).
-Acquisti et al. (2013) use a field experiment to evaluate individual preferences for privacy and find evidence of context-dependence in how individuals value privacy.
+In particular, consumers state a strong preference for privacy, but are willing to give up their personal information for small incentives (Berendt, Günther, and Spiekermann, 2005; Norberg, Horne, and Horne, 2007; Athey, Catalini, and Tucker, 2017).
+Acquisti, John, and Loewenstein (2013) use a field experiment to evaluate individual preferences for privacy and find evidence of context-dependence in how individuals value privacy.
 Using stated preferences via a survey, Goldfarb and Tucker (2012b) show that consumer's privacy concerns have been increasing over time.
-Lin (2022) shows via a lab experiment that consumer privacy preferences can be broken down into instrumental and non-instrumental components.
+Lin (2022) shows via a lab experiment that consumer privacy preferences can be broken down into instrumental and noninstrumental components.
 Our study contributes to this literature by analyzing consumer privacy choices made in a consequential setting, instead of only looking at stated preferences.
 We find that a significant fraction of consumers utilize the privacy means provided by GDPR, giving suggestive evidence that consumers do value their privacy in consequential settings and not only say that they do.